Rules of Rediacc

 - Using

-privileged: true— not needed, renet injects specific CRIU capabilities instead. - Not binding to
+privileged: true, not needed, renet injects specific CRIU capabilities instead. - Hardcoding raw IPs in persistent config files - use service names for connections to keep fork isolation intact.

-rdc term -cas a workaround for failed commands — report bugs instead. repo deleteperforms full cleanup including loopback IPs and systemd units.
-Runrdc machine prune <name>to clean leftovers from legacy deletions.
+rdc term connect -cas a workaround for failed commands, report bugs instead. repo deleteperforms full cleanup including loopback IPs and systemd units.
+Runrdc machine prune --name <name>to clean leftovers from legacy deletions.